windstorm12/neural-regen/README.md

             body.apply_damage(global_position, 5.0)

 ## Advanced: Hacking the Engine
 This plugin is not a "Black Box."
-It is an open-source foundation for GPU simulation.
+It is an Open Source foundation for GPU simulation.

 *   **Want Square Damage?** Open `addons/self_healing_creature/shaders/nca.glsl` and change the distance check.
 *   **Want Faster Growth?** Tweak the `growth_speed` multiplier in `self_healing_node.gd`.